All masked up and ready to gamble as Maryland’s casinos reopen

 The reopening in Maryland will be watched closely.

 “I think the measures being taken could be helpful,” said Jacob Bueno de Mesquita, a postdoctoral researcher at the Maryland Institute for Applied Environmental Health at the University of Maryland’s School of Public Health.
-“It is good that they are doing temperature reading and excluding people that could pose risks and the reduction in capacity is important, too.”
+“It is good that they are doing temperature reading and excluding people that could pose risks, and the reduction in capacity is important, too.”

-But Bueno de Mesquita, who is working on a study by the institute to quantify covid-19’s spread in microscopic particles through exhaled breaths, acknowledged that reopening society requires some compromises and even with precautionary steps there is a level of risk involved.
+But Bueno de Mesquita, who is working on a study by the institute to quantify the coronavirus’s spread in microscopic particles through exhaled breaths, acknowledged that reopening society requires some compromises and that even with precautionary steps there is a level of risk involved.

 “If the only consideration is interrupting viral transmission, we would probably be taking much more stringent actions to do that,” he said.